Alfred Lord Tennyson was a Victorian poet and Poet Laureate

 1865: Death of Tennyson’s mother.

-1868: (April) Begins to build a summer residence at Aldworth in Sussex.
+1868: He begins to build a summer residence at Aldworth in Sussex in April.

 1875: Publication of “Queen Mary”.

-1884: Takes his seat in the House of Lords as the First Baron Tennyson.
+1884: Tennyson takes his seat in the House of Lords as the First Baron Tennyson.
 His play “Becket” is published.

 1885: “Tiresias and Other Poems” is published.